colinoflynn/SmallScaleElectronics/README.md

 # Small Scale Electronics

 This repository holds various information, scripts, etc learned during building small scale electronics.
-Most of this was learned when building [newae.com](newae.com) and associated projects.
+Most of this was learned when building [newae.com](https://newae.com) and associated projects.

 This will eventually be turned into a book form, and this repository will be the support material for certain chapters.

+This is currently in progress and will be updated over time.

 ## Directory

-* `Barcoding` covers scripts for printers
+* `labelprinters` covers scripts for printers

 ## Book Plans